wikijaco/Networking-Tool/README.txt

 Usage:
-    Run the program with Main.py or dist/Main.exe, pick frame source from dropdown menu (open) Every module and dependency should be installed automatically by SystemIncluder.py, TO ENABLE THE PACKET SNIFFING FEATURE WINPCAP MUST BE INSTALLED.
+    Run the program with Main.py or dist/Main.exe, pick frame source from dropdown menu (open) Every module and dependency should be installed automatically by SystemIncluder.py, TO ENABLE THE PACKET SNIFFING FEATURE WINPCAP/NPCAP MUST BE INSTALLED.

     Written in Python 3.9